 Very much along the lines of Industrial Metal meets Alternative Metal with some Gothic undertone, Elyose and Déviante does have its appeal.
 Comparable to Lacuna Coil at times, in terms of Daaé enchanting vocal delivery, and in the vein of the likes of Fear Factory or Motionless in White at other times, relating to the intense drums and crunchy, heavy guitars, there is plenty to groove into.
 That said, some of the most compelling moments arrive with tracks like “Ils t’ont dit,” “Le glaive,” “L’emblème,” and “De la lune à la terre.”

-As mentioned, all quite energetic, the only critique with Déviante would have to be that it would be very interesting to hear Daaé sing over some less bombastic instrumentation as well for diversity.
+As mentioned, all are quite energetic; the only critique with Déviante would have to be that it would be very interesting to hear Daaé sing over some less bombastic instrumentation as well for diversity.
 Explaining this further, much of Déviante’s production puts slamming drums and guitars loudly upfront, and this could result in ear fatigue for some.

 No comment